 This gives them the instant recognition that you've already spent some time laying out a proposed strategy, and that you've likely done your homework on their business & industry.
 Need to track down the email address for the ideal point of contact?
 Check out The Email Lookup Guide from Graeme Austen at Cultivated Culture.

-In this initial email (a couple hundred words maximum), you’ll touch lightly on each of your steps and continue to weave in how your proven experience and strengths in doing this in the past, will make you the obvious choice for this job.
-This post on Guru.com, gives you more tips on how to keep your reach out emails short and to the point.
+In this initial email (a couple hundred words maximum), you'll touch lightly on each of your steps and continue to weave in how your proven experience and strengths in doing this in the past, will make you the obvious choice for this job.
+This post on Guru.com, gives you more tips on how to keep your reach out emails short and to the point—and remember to avoid any unnecessary business slang that doesn't add to the conversation.

 Since a freelance proposal is effectively a form of an elevator pitch, explaining why you’re qualified for the job, quickly showcasing your strongest (relevant) abilities is essential to the conversation.
 You also want to convey confidence in your ability to get the job done without coming off as arrogant.